wmcbrine/tivoremote/README.txt

-Network Remote Control for TiVo Series 3+, v0.29 by William McBrine <wmcbrine@gmail.com>
+Network Remote Control for TiVo Series 3+, v0.30 by William McBrine <wmcbrine@gmail.com>
-May 26, 2014
+June 9, 2014

 An on-screen virtual remote control that can control your TiVo over the network.
 It works with the Series 3 or any later TiVo model.